 1. Traditional or Regular Savings Account

-A traditional or regular savings account designed for you to deposit money and not touch it for a period of time.
+A traditional or regular savings account is designed for you to deposit money and not touch it for a period of time.
 This is where you put your money away so that it can grow and, ultimately, help you build wealth.

 There are federal regulations on the usage of savings accounts so that they are used for their intended purpose.
-An example of the rules in place is a maximum number of transfers that you can make out of your savings account.
+An example of the rules in place is the maximum number of transfers that you can make out of your savings account.

 2. High-Yield Savings Account

-A high-yield savings account is simply a traditional savings account that offers a much higher annual percent yield (APY).
+A high-yield savings account is simply a traditional savings account that offers a much higher annual percentage yield (APY).
 Online banks typically offer higher interest rates, because they don’t carry the overhead and expenses of maintaining a brick and mortar branch.

 3. Money Market Accounts